scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 ---
 The real-world-data group is about the use of Clojure for data and science problems.

 :star: The current plan is tentative.
-Updates may be announced soon. :star:
+Updates will be announced soon. :star:

 ## Goal